zainkhalid08/reminders/readme.md

 1. p | apx. have title approximate at all 3 places where you see apx.
 2.

+	General User Perpective Tests
+	1. home page everything looks good in general
+	2. the navbar hides and shows as expected.

 # CODE DOCUMENTATION
  app envornments are local, staging (staging not STAGING)
 1. views/partials : where front end partials are kept